 We start our day with a guided tour of the legendary ruins of Knossos.
 Situated on the north point of the island’s main wine-producing area, the palace was semi-restored in the 1900s by Arthur Evans.
 Following this, we visit Boutari, one of the most well-known Greek wine producers.
 This beautiful modern building is set on a small hill within its vineyards and here we enjoy a tasting.
 After lunch at a local restaurant, we enjoy another tasting at Alexakis Winery, the largest privately owned winery in Crete.
 Here, we sample a single varietal Vidiano, which has pear and citrus fruit characters.
 Later, there is free time in Heraklion and dinner isn’t included tonight.

 Today we travel by catamaran to Santorini, devastated by a volcanic eruption in the 16th century BC and forever shaping its rugged landscape.
 The whitewashed, cubiform houses of its two principal towns, Fira and Oia, cling to cliffs above an underwater caldera.
-Upon arrival, we head to the Vassaltis Winery, known for its dry white wines made from 100% Assyritiko grapes.
-Following the tasting we have some free time in the town of Oia, in the north of the island, for lunch.
+Upon arrival, we have some free time over lunch in the town of Oia, in the north of the island.
 A rich combination of small white houses tiering the hillside and affluent captain’s houses, Oia is one of the most photographed places in the world.
 This afternoon, we visit the Gaia estate.
 A winery that is practically on the beach, it started life as a tomato factory and is now an impressive state-of-the-art affair.
 Assyrtiko is the white wine for which Santorini is known and Gaia undoubtedly produces some of the finest examples.
 However, we also get the opportunity to taste the wines Gaia produce from their winery and vineyards in Nemea, on the mainland in the Peloponnese.
-We take the ferry back to Heraklion later this afternoon and enjoy a final dinner together as a group.
+We take the catamaran back to Heraklion later this afternoon and enjoy a final dinner together as a group.

 Enjoy a brief last stroll around Heraklion before we depart for the airport and catch our flight home in the afternoon.